dsilvestro/LiteRate/README.md

 Koch, Bernard, Daniele Silvestro, and Jacob G. Foster. n.d.
 “The Evolutionary Dynamics of Cultural Change (as Told Through the Birth and Brutal, Blackened Death of Metal Music).”
 SocArXiv. [https://osf.io/preprints/socarxiv/659bt](https://osf.io/preprints/socarxiv/659bt).

 # Tutorials
-Detailed tutorials demonstrating the use of the software package are available [here](link to PDFs of the course).
+Detailed tutorials (ipython notebooks) demonstrating the use of the software package will soon be available [here](http://www.dysoc.org/cesmodules/).
+In the meantime, you can read draft PDFs of each tutorial in the repository:

 ### Requirements
 LiteRate is written in Python v.3 and requires